 - (5) Suits on Payment Bonds; Where and When Brought.
-Every suit instituted upon a payment bond shall be brought in a court of competent jurisdiction for the Commonwealth. but no such suit shall be commenced after the expiration of one (1) year after the day on which the last of the labor was performed or material was supplied by the person bringing suit.
+Every suit instituted upon a payment bond shall be brought in a court of competent jurisdiction for the Commonwealth.
 The obligee named in the bond need not be joined as a party in any such suit. - (6) Fiscal Responsibility.
-Every contract modification, change order, or contract price adjustment under a construction contract shall be subject to prior written certification by the Director Secretary of Finance as to the effect of the contract modification, change order or adjustment in contract price on the total project budget or the total contract budget.
-In the event that the certification discloses a resulting increase in the total project budget and/or the total contract budget, such contract modification, change order or adjustment in contract price shall not be made unless sufficient funds are available therefore, or the scope of the project or contract is adjusted so as to permit the degree of completion that is feasible within the total project budget and/or total contract budget as it existed prior to the price under consideration; provided, however, that with respect to the validity. as to the contractor, of any executed contract modification, change order or adjustment in contract price which the contractor has reasonably relied upon, it shall be presumed that there has been compliance with the provisions of this subsection.
+Every contract modification, change order, or contract price adjustment under a construction contract shall be subject to prior written certification by the Secretary of Finance as to the effect of the contract modification, change order or adjustment in contract price on the total project budget or the total contract budget.
+In the event that the certification discloses a resulting increase in the total project budget and/or the total contract budget, such contract modification, change order or adjustment in contract price shall not be made unless sufficient funds are available therefore, or the scope of the project or contract is adjusted so as to permit the degree of completion that is feasible within the total project budget and/or total contract budget as it existed prior to the price under consideration; provided, however, that with respect to the validity, as to the contractor, of any executed contract modification, change order or adjustment in contract price which the contractor has reasonably relied upon, it shall be presumed that there has been compliance with the provisions of this subsection.